|Burwood Median PriceThe House price is 11% higher than last year.|

-Search Burwood sold pricesBurwood Median RentThe House rent is 3% lower than last year.
+Search Burwood sold pricesBurwood Median RentThe House rent is 1% higher than last year.

 |Presbyterian Ladies' College, Burwood||Compare|